isDipesh/awegen/README.md

 # awegen

-awegen is a code generator for Yii framework with optional Bootstrap support.
+awegen is a code generator for Yii framework with optional Twitter Bootstrap support.
 awegen borrows goodies from giix and gtc.

+**[Note: This extension isn't maintained any more.]**

 ## What It Does?